shd101wyy/Walley0.3/vm.md

 	   	 		;; push parameters to current-env
 				;; when calling, pop those parameters and push them ;; to new env
-	then: save return_address to stack. set that to pc after finish calling function return_adress is 32 bits

 # PUSH     0110 000000000000    ;; push accumulator to current-env
 # CALL     0111 000000000000    ;; pop parameters from current-env
   	   inst	 param-num 	;; and append to new-env, run insts in lambda ;; store 1=> push current-env to new-env
-				;; store 2=> push next inst index to new-env
+				;; store 2=> push next inst index to new-env before calling: save return_address to stack. set that to pc after finish calling function return_adress is 32 bits

 eg:
 	(test a)